RyanSUP/title-swap/README.md

 🚨 Currently, the job title (PLACEHOLDER) needs to be on its own line 🚨

 ## SETUP
+1) pip install python-docx

-1) Create a 'dist' folder in this project directory.
+2) Create a 'dist' folder in this project directory.
-2) In the dist directory, create a copy of your .docx resume and name it 'placeholder_resume.docx'
+3) In the dist directory, create a copy of your .docx resume and name it 'placeholder_resume.docx'
-3) Replace the job title in placeholder_resume.docx with 'PLACEHOLDER' (no quotes)
+4) Replace the job title in placeholder_resume.docx with 'PLACEHOLDER' (no quotes)

 A succesful setup should look like this
 ```